Sifchain/peggy/docs/sifchain-peggy-architecture.md

 - Once a claim has been processed by the Oracle, the status is returned
 - If the claim is successful, new tokens representing Ethereum are minted via the Bank module

+## Peggy <-> Ethereum Communication
+Right now, Peggy validators query external Ethereum nodes to receive updates on the status of Ethereum transactions via Ethereum events.
+This can lead to failure states.
+Sifchain plans to upgrade the Peggy Relayer to not use the event subscription service.
+Instead each Peggy validator will sit alongside an Ethereum full node and scan each block and transaction.

 ## Cosmos Messages and Ethereum Logs

 ![MsgsLogs](images/MsgsLogs.png)